Berkeley Slip and Fall Lawyer

 - Leaking ice or drink machines

-- Clutter inside a store such as stacked products in aisles and haphazardly arranged items that can fall or go unnoticed until a slip or trip and fall occurs
+- Clutter inside a store, such as stacked products in aisles and haphazardly arranged items, can fall or go unnoticed until a slip or trip and fall occurs.

 - Failure to provide rubberized or slip-proof mats during inclement weather or around produce aisles, both of which can make floors slippery

 - Lack of employee training to spot and clean up potential hazards within a short timeline

 - Not following OSHA standards to provide workers slip, trip, and fall protection.

 - Elevators that are incorrectly leveled, causing a trip hazard

 - Escalators with bolts sticking out, missing or defective teeth, lack of inspection, and loose handrails

 - Insufficient or poorly placed lighting, which makes it difficult to see

 - Lack of handrails, loose carpeting, damaged tread, and poor lighting in stairwells